 Along with the table in topic 2.

 As we saw in the previous topic, the hearts of healthy people have a capacity to increase their cardiac outputs significantly when needed.
 They have a large reserve capacity.
-This reserve capacity is reduced in old age but is still considerable.
+This reserve capacity becomes smaller with age but is still considerable, even in old age.
 However, sick and failing hearts don’t have a lot of reserve capacity; the most failing hearts may even be unable to uphold the resting cardiac output of 5 L/min!

 When the heart is unable to pump sufficiently to maintain the CO to meet the body’s needs, there is heart failure.
 In most cases when we talk about heart failure we mean chronic heart failure, which the patient cannot be cured of.
 Many forms of heart failure exist, as we will see.

 Heart failure is not an etiology; it’s a clinical syndrome.
 There are many causes of heart failure.
-Almost all cases are caused either by hypertension or ischaemic heart disease like heart attacks.
+The most common causes are hypertension and ischaemic heart disease like myocardial infarction.